-The most successful search marketers use a simple hack to scale their SEO performance - and it has nothing to do with search engines, links, or content.
+The most successful search marketers use a simple hack to scale their SEO performance – and it has nothing to do with search engines, links, or content.
 What's the secret to their success?
-SEO reporting.
+Sending strategic SEO reports.

-Those marketers align everyone in the organization to their goal – Increasing visibility in search results and attracting as much organic search traffic as possible.
+You see, those marketers align everyone in the organization to their goal – increasing visibility in search results and attracting as much organic search traffic as possible.

 We spoke a lot about this idea recently.
 For example, our co-founder, Mitul, advised on bringing the SEO strategy in-house.
 In another post, he shared his recommendations for spreading SEO across an organization.

 In this post, I'll illustrate another way to help evangelize SEO within your organization.
-I’ll show you how to use SEO reports to demonstrate the value the channel delivers across various departments, not just the organization as a whole.
+I’ll show you how to use SEO reports to demonstrate the value that the channel delivers across various departments – not just the organization as a whole.